-Includes 130,806 shares directly owned by Mr. Schwarz, 134,375 shares owned by NCM, 3,730,430 shares owned by the Newcastle Fund and 856,533 shares owned by Detroit Stoker, all of which are pledged to secure margin accounts.
+Includes 130,806 shares owned by Mr. Schwarz, 949,702 shares owned by NCMS, 134,376 shares owned by NCM and 3,730,430 shares owned by the Newcastle Fund.
 (See Certain Relationships and Transactions and Note 8, below.)
-Also includes 100,713 shares which may be acquired by Mr. Schwarz pursuant to stock options exercisable on or within 60 days after the Record Date,
+Also includes 172,014 shares which may be acquired by Mr. Schwarz pursuant to stock options exercisable on or within 60 days after the Record Date.

-Includes 219,643 shares which may be acquired pursuant to stock options exercisable on or within 60 days after the Record Date.
+Includes 241,071 shares which may be acquired pursuant to stock options exercisable on or within 60 days after the Record Date.

-Includes 169,405 shares which may be acquired pursuant to stock options exercisable on or within 60 days after the Record Date.
+3 Includes 185,120 shares which may be acquired pursuant to stock options exercisable on or within 60 days after the Record Date.

-4 Includes 106,666 shares which may be acquired pursuant to stock options exercisable on or within 60 days after the Record Date.
+Includes 116,666 shares which may be acquired pursuant to stock options exercisable on or within 60 days after the Record Date.